Generally, changes to Policy content should be saved as a new version.

 - If minor edits are enabled

-If this is a policy that has been read & accepted by users already, the user making the changes must understand that only minor edits should be applied.
+If the policy has already been read & accepted by users, only minor edits should be made.

-Changing the policy too much calls user acceptance into question, and any larger edits required (beyond fixing spelling errors or formatting) should be created as a new policy version to be sent for fresh acceptance.
+Significant changes call user acceptance into question.
+Any major edits required, beyond fixing spelling errors or formatting, should be created as a new policy version to be sent for fresh acceptance.